Respite Care Program

 To encourage open and equal access to all community resources and services.

-This comprehensive approach provides complementary learning opportunities and focuses on the development and functional use of
+This comprehensive approach provides complementary learning opportunities and focuses on the development and functional use of age appropriate skills for each child.

 Benefits to the Child with Special Needs